top of page

 What is it?

-We, Greeks, love fresh fish and seafood but also cold fruity and zesty small bites (mezze) amidst the sizzling Greek summer heat.
-Guess what, Peruvians on the other side of the world do too!
-And they do it pretty well, demonstrating some of the greatest cooking techniques in the world when it comes to fish and seafood.
-Ceviche is their signature dish and we fell for it during our travels to Peru.
-Ever since, I prepare it quite often (when I spot some nice fresh fish in the fish market) as it brings these warm, tropical and zesty feelings back to our souls.
-The recipe comes from the incredible Chef Héctor, a renowned chef in Lima who runs a cookery school and we met during our travels.
+We Greeks have a passion for fresh fish and seafood, as well as refreshing fruity and tangy small bites (mezze) during the sizzling Greek summer.
+Interestingly, Peruvians on the opposite side of the world share this love!
+They excel in showcasing some of the world's finest cooking techniques for fish and seafood.
+Ceviche is their hallmark dish, and we fell in love with it during our travels to Peru.
+Since then, I often prepare it (when I find some nice fresh fish at the market) because it brings back those warm, tropical, and zesty sensations to our souls.
+The recipe is from the amazing Chef Héctor, a renowned chef in Lima who runs a cooking school and whom we met during our travels.

 How to Master the Art of Ceviche

 1. First and foremost: FRESH FISH.
-Can't stress enough the importance of sourcing the freshest fish.
-Food safety is important as consuming ceviche is actually eating raw fish so I would avoid supermarket fish as most of the fish there comes frozen from farms in remote countries.
-The best ceviche is made of fresh fish caught on the open sea.
-Best candidates are relatively firm fillets like sea bass, sole and red snapper.
-However, I've seen ceviche in restaurants with tuna and salmon, or prawns and scallops which is also quite tasty.
+Emphasizing the importance of obtaining the freshest fish cannot be overstated.
+Food safety is crucial since eating ceviche involves consuming raw fish, so I would avoid supermarket pre-packed fish, as most of it is frozen and sourced from farms in distant countries.
+The finest ceviche is made from fresh fish caught in the open sea.
+Ideal choices include relatively firm fillets like sea bass, sole, and red snapper.
+However, I've also seen ceviche in restaurants made with tuna and salmon, or prawns and scallops, which are quite delicious as well.

 Recipe